14 | 04 | 2020

 • The policy is NOT enforced by subnet(s)

-• IP address changes will not affect policy unless endpoint is defined by IP address
+• IP address changes will not affect policy unless the endpoint is defined by IP address

 Contracts – connecting all together